salaheddinek/video-editing-py-script/README.md

 ```

 This command will take 'birds.mp4' video as an input and compress it,
-the resulting video will have 25 frames per seconds,
+the resulting video will have 25 frames per second,
 will be scaled to 720p and its audio will be removed,
-it compression will be done using the famous H.264 codec.
+its compression will be done using the famous H.264 codec.
 For more information about codecs that can be used:

 ```